jshom/csci-4964-cabbage/README.md

 To start up run `make`, this will spin up a Jupyter notebook.
 All files will be saved to the `./notebooks` directory.

->Tensorflow, Keras and Numpy should all be pre-installed.
+>Tensorflow, Keras and Numpy should is pre-installed.
 The IBM Watson library should aso be installed.
 >    Install library using: `pip install --upgrade "ibm-watson>=4.7.1"`
 >
 >_NOTE: using the nightly tf jupyer notebook image, hoping it doesn't cause any issues_